 How much does it cost to evict a tenant in the UK?

-The costs depend on each case and its requirements.
-The longer and more complex the case will likely have a higher price.
+The costs depend on each case, its requirements, and the type of tenancy.
+Longer and more complex cases will likely have a higher price.
 It’s always best to deal with issues efficiently when they arise.
+If you wonder how long it takes to evict a tenant, check out our blog.

 Possession orders involving the high court have a one-off fee of £66.
 Additional admin fees you’ll encounter as part of the process are also a possibility.
 Approximately, a case which involves court processes will cost around £1300- £2200 depending on the situation.
 Evicting a tenant without going to court will be less expensive.